EDCD/EDDI/SpeechResponder/Variables.md

     - `estimatedhabzoneouter` The estimated outer radius of the habitable zone of the star, in light seconds, not considering other stars in the system
     - `ageprobability` the cumulative probability describing the star's age, relative to other stars of the same stellar class.
     - `absolutemagnitudeprobability` the cumulative probability describing the star's absolute magnitude, relative to other stars of the same stellar class.
+    - `scoopable` true if a fuel scoop equipped ship can refuel at this star

 Planets and moons have the following data: